lgatto/TeachingMaterial/Advanved_data_manipulation.md

-Using an Expression in j
+Using an expression in j
 ========================

 Note that the right-hand side of a `:=` call can be an expression.